THE WAY IN THE SWOLLEN JORDAN

 Similarly, it is imperative for you to fix your eyes on the Lord Jesus Christ, the author and finisher of your faith, and follow Him step by step when you are confronted with seemingly overwhelming or insurmountable challenges in life.

-The Scripture assures: “The LORD has His way in the whirlwind and in the storm, and the clouds are the dust of His feet.”
+The Scripture assures us that “The LORD has His way in the whirlwind and in the storm, and the clouds are the dust of His feet.”
 (Nah.
 1:3 NKJV).

 Therefore you must focus your eyes, incline your ears, and apply your heart to seeing, hearing and understanding God’s leading through your storm, so that you may know the way by which you must go.

-Many believers today are baffled, bewildered, frustrated, stranded and stuck at the threshold or gate of their destiny because they set, fix or focus their eyes and minds only on their present overwhelming challenges or circumstances rather than on the Lord Jesus and what He has accomplished for them through His death on the cross.
+Many believers today are baffled, bewildered, frustrated, stranded and stuck at the threshold or gate of their destiny because they set, fix or focus their eyes and minds only on their present overwhelming challenges or circumstances rather than on the Lord Jesus and what He has accomplished for them through His finished work.

 Beloved, fixing your eyes on your “swollen Jordan River” will only flood your soul with a torrent of fear, doubt, discouragement and hopelessness.

-The Scripture bears witness: “They looked to Him and were radiant, and their faces were not ashamed.”
+The Psalmist testifies, “They looked to Him and were radiant, and their faces were not ashamed.”
 (Psa.
 34:5 NKJV).

 Look to the Lord Jesus today and everyday of your life!

-Prayer: My Dear Heavenly Father, I choose to set, fix and focus my eyes and mind only on the Lord Jesus Christ so that I may know the way by which I must go through the storms of life to my Promised Land.
-Help me Holy Spirit, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I choose to set, fix and focus my eyes and mind only on the Lord Jesus Christ, so that I may know the way by which I must go through the storms of life to my Promised Land.
+Dear Holy Spirit, teach and help me daily to do this, in Jesus’ name.
 Amen.